API Reference¶

 Format string compilation can generate more binary code compared to the default API and is only recommended in places where formatting is a performance bottleneck.

-Converts a string literal s into a format string that will be parsed at compile time and converted into efficient formatting code.
-Requires C++17 constexpr if compiler support.
+- Converts a string literal s into a format string that will be parsed at compile time and converted into efficient formatting code.
+Requires C++17 - constexpr ifcompiler support.- Example: - // Converts 42 into std::string using the most efficient method and no // runtime format string processing. std::string s = fmt::format(FMT_COMPILE("{}"), 42);

 template<detail_exported::fixed_string Str>

-Terminal Color and Text Style
+Terminal Color and Text Style¶

 fmt/color.h provides support for terminal color and text style output.